Delta Characters and Crystalline Cohomology: Introduction

 Let $(X,P_0)$ denote a scheme $X$ over $\Spec R$ with a marked $R$-point $P_0: \Spec R \map X$.
 Then composing with the map induced by $\exp_\d$ (analogue of Hasse-Schmidt differentiation map as in \cite{bps}, Proposition $2.10$), $P_0$ induces an $R$-point $P_m: \Spec R \map J^mX$.
 Consider the fiber product

 Here we would like to remark that the natural lift of Frobenius morphism $\phi_X: J^{m+n}X \map J^{m+n-1}X$ in general does not restrict to a morphism from $N^{\mn}X$ to $N^{[m]n-1}X$.
-However using the lateral Frobenius on $m$-shifted Witt vectors, we show that the system of schemes $\{N^{\mn}X\}_{n=0}^\infty$ naturally become a prolongation sequence when $X$ is affine.
+However using the lateral Frobenius on $m$-shifted Witt vectors, we show that the system of schemes $\{N^{\mn}X\}_{n=1}^\infty$ naturally become a prolongation sequence (for definition see Section \ref{pre}) of $S$-schemes when $X$ is affine.